Ministry of Education staff working from home after quake risk found in building

 The award-winning Meridian building on Wellington's waterfront has been deemed potentially earthquake-prone.

-About 180 Meridian Energy staff have been working as a precaution while alternate office space is found.
+About 180 Meridian Energy staff have been working from home as a precaution while alternate office space is found.

 NZME staff in Wellington were also sent home after the building they work out of was found to have a lower-than-expected earthquake rating.